gewarren/cleanrepo/README.md

   with a search scope of TOC.md files).
 - Show orphaned include files.
 - Show orphaned code snippets.
-- Show files in TOCs that have redirect_urls.
-(Note: should this handle central redirect files too?)
 - Do a friendly diff of two TOC files: number of topics in each, topics in one file but not the other, sub-node comparisons, (nodes that have a link in one file but not the other)